 In the past, due to being dominated by the Chinese feudal regime, our ancestors had no other choice but to use Chinese characters in written documents and Vietnamese in daily communication.

-Nowadays, although Chinese characters are only a means to study ancient culture, there are still many “nostalgic” people who, under the pretext of “preserving traditional culture”, “prefer” to use Chinese characters with grammar following the ancient style of Chinese (I am not talking about Sino-Vietnamese words).
+Nowadays, although Chinese characters are only a means to study ancient culture, there are still many “nostalgic” people who, under the pretext of “preserving traditional culture”, “prefer” to use Chinese characters with grammar following the ancient style of Chinese (I am not talking about Sino-Vietnamese).
 This can be seen most clearly in the construction of churches, temples, tombs, etc.

-Recalling the story of naming the newspaper back then is to think about a social phenomenon today with the desire to have appropriate behavior in line with the so-called "preservation of traditional values"!
+Recalling the story of naming the newspaper back then to think about a social phenomenon today with the desire to have appropriate behavior in line with the so-called "preservation of traditional values"!

 Source